Consumer Medicine Information

 yellowing of the skin and/or eyes (signs of hepatitis/liver failure)

-chest pain (which may be a sign of a heart attack)
+sudden and oppressive chest pain (which may be a sign of myocardial infarction or

 Tell your doctor if you notice anything else that is making you feel unwell.